Bhuvaneshbhuvi93/Dhvani/README.md

 # Defect Detection using Image Comparison

-This Python script detects defects in images by comparing them using Structural Similarity Index (SSIM).
-It identifies differences between two images and draws bounding boxes around areas with defects.
+By comparing photos with each other using the Structural Similarity Index (SSIM), this Python tool finds flaws in the images.
+It recognizes changes between two photos and outlines defect-ridden areas with bounding boxes..

 ## Prerequisites